 A few words about Kate

-Kate Stanners is creative partner at Saatchi & Saatchi London, and she has worked on campaigns for Carlsberg, Visa, Toyota, Guinness, Kerry foods, HSBC, EE and T-Mobile since joining in 2005.
+Kate Stanners is the Chairwoman and Global Chief Creative Officer at Saatchi & Saatchi London, and she has worked on campaigns for Carlsberg, Visa, Toyota, Guinness, Kerry foods, HSBC, EE and T-Mobile since joining in 2005.

 Previous to this, Stanners co-founded the creative agency BoymeetsGirl, producing work for clients including Disney, DaimlerChrysler, Interbrew, Channel 4 and London Zoo.

 Before this, Stanners worked at St Luke’s as vice chairman and creative director, during which time the agency collated significant new business wins including Clarks Shoes, Sky, IPC, COI, Boots and Eurostar, and produced a collection of work that afforded the agency Campaign’s title of agency of the year.

 Stanners was previously a board director and group head at Bates Dorland, where her clients included Bass Beer, Grolsch, P&O, Woolworths and Heinz.
 She spent six years at GGT, where she created award-winning campaigns for Cadbury Flake, Cadbury Creme Eggs, Wispa, Holsten Pils, Access (Mastercard), Nurofen, Lurpak, and Seconda.